 The front seat head restraint can be removed by pressing the lock knob and pulling it up.
-Some head restraint's may be equipped with a wire harness.
-Removal is the same as shown and can be positioned aside.

 5. Unfasten the seat belt.

 Seat belt can be unfastened by pressing the release button.
 If seat belt cannot be unfastened, cut it with a belt cutter.